paultustain/pomodoroTracker/README.md

 ### v0
 This is going to be a pomodoro timer, ran in local host.
-- Create project and run local host.
+- ~Create project and run local host.~
-- Add a start, pause, stop button.
+- ~Add a start, stop button.~
 - Add a countdown.
 - Add Work/Break notification
 - Time resets if stopped.
+- Add skip to next phase button

 ### v1
 Add todo list element and project name to timer